GiselleMR/page-turner/README.md

 Getting Started

-Returning users witll log in using their previous log in credentials so that they can add books, remove books and see saved books
+Returning users will log in using their previous log in credentials so that they can add books, remove books and see saved books
 New Users will create an account and being searching for books to add to their saved list.

 *add heroku link*